 Leaders today are continually challenged to improve team performance often accomplishing more with less resources and increased operational complexity.
 To accomplish this many managers and leaders are turning to Business Process Improvement methodologies to enhance their ability to deliver results efficiently and effectively.
+The process improvement tools leveraged provide a defined path to follow when looking to enhance your business.

 Some key Business Process Improvement methodologies include Lean, Six Sigma, Lean Six Sigma, and Business Process Management.
 While we will not drill into the specifics of these process improvement methodologies here, we are going to break down some key process improvement tools that will help you achieve operations improvements in your organization using some of the basic tools.